 Steve Neal, MS, LPC

 I am proud to have served eight years in the United States military with the Navy and Army and I consider it an honor and a duty to help my fellow veterans and active duty service members as well as their families.
-I am a Desert Storm veteran and I offer special programs to those who qualify (call for details); This enables me to assist some at no cost.
+I am a Desert Storm veteran and I offer special programs to those who qualify (call for details); This enables me to assist some through these programs at no cost to the veteran.
 I know first-hand how traumatic experiences can be and ask that you please not wait; the duty to each other does not end once we put on civilian clothes.